 Option 2: (Market in Xin Man), Xin Man – Luc Yen.

 Sin Ho is the most beautiful market of the Northwest and Xin Man is the next one you would find in the Far North Centre of Vietnam.
 They are both far from town, and difficult to reach which is not famous for mass tourism.

-Early lunch in a local restaurant near by the market and then head south on the bumpy, dirty, and muddy road.
-Luckily, we climb up a hill on a good road and enjoy riding down with beautiful scenery of rice paddies on the mountain sides.
+Early lunch in a local restaurant near the market and then head south on the bumpy, dirty, and muddy road.
+Luckily, we climb up a hill on a good road and enjoy riding down with beautiful scenery of rice paddies on the mountainsides.
 It is impossible in the rain.

 – Ha Giang & Northeast Vietnam